SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Nawshin-Ahmed.md

 ### About

-My interests include plants, cats, valorant, sleeping, blogging/editing, fashion, etc
+I am a night owl who only feels productive doing work late at night.
+When I'm not taking a nap, I'm spending money on boba, shopping, and other outings.
+I'd say I'm a private person but I'm always down to make more friends.

 ### Why Do I Want To Be a SASE Mentor?

-My short term career goal is to work in various sectors of Finance such as FinTech, Global Trade and Quantitative Finance.

-### Career Goals

 I've been in SASE since my freshmen year and now I'm a pre-junior so I want to meet some underclassmen who are involved in SASE.
 Many people in SASE are in STEM but SASE is for everyone.
 If anyone is having a hard time fitting in or wants some guidance, I'm down to help.

+### Career Goals

+My short term career goal is to work in various sectors of Finance such as FinTech, Global Trade and Quantitative Finance.

 ### Co-ops